sudhanshu2070/sudhanshu2070/README.md

 ### 🚀 Current Mission:
 - 🔭 **Mobile Development** - Always building something exciting!
 Currently, I’m diving deep into **React-Native** and **Expo** to create smooth, user-friendly mobile apps.

-### 📚 Learning Mode: ON
-- 🌱 Exploring the endless possibilities with **React-Native/Expo**.
-Learning new techniques and improving my mobile development skills every day!

 ### 💡 Collaboration Goals:
 - 👯 Let’s join forces!
-I’m looking for cool people to collaborate on **React-Native** projects and create awesome things together.
+I’m looking for people to collaborate on **React-Native** projects and create awesome things together.

 ### 💥 Seeking Help:
 - 🤔 Got some **AWS** knowledge?
 I could use your expertise to navigate cloud deployments, services, and scalability challenges!